 Consider a more sustainable office building

-If you’re looking to upscale, downscale or are a freelancer or startup looking for office space, starting with the building you work in is one of the best ways to improve your carbon footprint.
+If you’re looking to upscale, downscale or are a freelancer or startup looking for an office space, try a range of environmentally friendly offices across the UK.
+With buildings achieving recognition by BREAM (Building Research Environmental Assessment Method) to buildings who generate income to support sustainability efforts, there are a wide selection of eco-friendly offices.
+Starting with the building you work in is one of the best ways to improve your carbon footprint.
 Look for buildings whose design is driven around recycled materials, renewable energy sources or something as simple as bike racks to encourage cycling to work.

 For those who can’t move office space, make small steps around the workplace.
 Ensure there are plenty of recycling facilities and start eco-friendly initiatives to encourage better behaviours around the office.

-Professionals place a lot of value on businesses that demonstrate strong company values, so it’s important to take action on your sustainability and communicate effectively with your employees on how you’re doing so.
+Professionals place a lot of value on businesses who demonstrate strong company values, so it’s important to take action on your sustainability and communicate effectively with your employees on how you’re doing so.